Rpayet/CitronShowcase/README.md

 ## License

-This project is inpiring by "Wheels", a minigame in the video game Sea of Stars.
+This project is inspiring by "Wheels", a minigame in the video game Sea of Stars.
 Sea of Stars is a property of Sabotage Studio.